-installation includes a film, protest boards and an interactive
+The installation includes a film, protest boards and an interactive

 poll.
 The film depicts 6 months of research Hilan has completed in

-Liverpool to explore the voices of local Middle
+Liverpool to explore the voices of local Middle Eastern/Arab

-whether they feel they are represented in these discussions.
+feel they are represented in these discussions.
 Whilst there is a vast

-amount of evidence highlighting the disproportionate
+amount of evidence highlighting the disproportionate impact of the

-everyday efforts by local communities in addressing the climate crisis.
+efforts by local communities in addressing the climate crisis.